Skip to main content

 How to Provide Outstanding Customer Service Without Breaking Boundaries

-Making sure your couples always feel more than taken care of starts with making sure you’ve built a team that is as obsessed with them as you are.
-And, while there are lots of qualities and skills you need to look for in potential hires, one of them is that they are hospitality minded.
+Making sure your couples always feel more than taken care of starts with building a team that is as obsessed with them as you are.
+And, while there are lots of qualities and skills you need to look for in potential hires, one of them is that they are hospitality-minded.
 What exactly do we mean by that?
-You want to build a team that, regardless of the exact position, that they can (and will) treat your couples in a warm, friendly, and welcoming way.
-This is an important quality to hire for because, in reality, you want outstanding customer service to be more than a thing you do, you want it to be a core value of your business and the way each of your team members treats your couples and communicates with them (especially in stressful situations) becomes an extension of that.
+You want to build a team that, regardless of the exact position, can (and will) treat your couples in a warm, friendly and welcoming way.
+This is an important quality to hire for because, in reality, you want outstanding customer service to be more than a thing you do; you want it to be a core value of your business, and the way each of your team members treats your couples and communicates with them (especially in stressful situations) becomes an extension of that.

 How does hiring for hospitality help you maintain boundaries?
-People who are warm, friendly, and welcoming in every situation you can possibly put them in are, above all else, confident.
-And, confident people are able to provide “service with a smile” even when they are needing to hold their ground.
+People who are warm, friendly and welcoming in every situation you can put them in are, above all else, confident.
+And, confident people can provide “service with a smile” even when they need to hold their ground.

 Define your service standards

 Even after you’ve built a team with hospitality in their bones, you should not assume that their standards are the same as yours.
-It is imperative that you have already defined your service standards so that you can set the expectation with your team as a part of their training because, in terms of boundaries, this is where you set the minimums they must meet and the lines they must not cross.
+You must have already defined your service standards so that you can set the expectation with your team as a part of their training, because, in terms of boundaries, this is where you put the minimums they must meet and the lines they must not cross.
 What types of standards should you have defined?
 While this list is far from exhaustive, here are some that we think you should start with:

-• Dress codes (when meeting with clients, during set up, breakdown, as well as at an event)
+• Dress codes (when meeting with clients, during setup, breakdown and at an event)

 • Meeting expectations (purchasing food or drink for clients, drinking while on the clock, phone usage around clients)